 Abigail nodded, picking up the biscuit again.
 ‘But I didn’t need rescuing, I was quite all right.’

 Abigail wondered what a house really was, perhaps it was a bit like a shop but there didn’t seem to be many shelves full of things around.
 It was true she had got a bit lost last night, as it had been so very cold and wet.
 But she hadn’t needed rescuing, she was sure of it.
 The polar bear was turning out to be a bit annoying.
+She wasn’t sure if she wanted to stay here or nit.
+But the hot chocolate was lovely.
+She decided to think about it later.
 ‘And do the people know you’re real?’

 The polar shook his head hard.
 ‘Oh no, of course not.
 They wouldn’t understand.
 But it works out very well.
 We have the place to ourselves when they’re away and even if they are here, at night they’re all asleep.’